piesieomane/NOTE-TAKING-APP/README.md

 ### Usage

-> open your directory math-magician/

 \_use vs-code or any IDE to view line code .

+> open your directory note-taking-app/client

 ---

+$npm start to run the client dev server

+> open your directory note-taking-app/server

-$ npm start to run the local server
+$npm start to run the server dev server

 ---